syracard/kingdom-of-vallonde/places/islands/Khiage.md

 #place #majorisland

+> _Yo ho!
+Yo ho!
+A pirate's life for me!
+And don't you dare stand in the way of me, my rum, my doubloons, and my laissez faire lifestyle that infringes on no one but my own self!_
 ## History
 Khiage predominantly has a tropical climate, featuring countless palm trees and sandy beaches, particularly along the inner coastline that looks out across the crystal blue [[Pyritian Lagoon]].
 A modest mountain range cuts across the northern end of the island which gradually levels out to rolling plains and rocky quarries which dot the southern end of the island.